 How to Find Great Suppliers on Alibaba

-Once you know what product you want to search for on Alibaba go ahead and search for the product.
-Your ultimate goal when looking for suppliers should be to find 3-5 potential suppliers, contact them, and get price quotes for your product.
+With your account set up, the next thing to figure out is what product you want to search for.
+Once you know what it is, go ahead and search for it on Alibaba.
+Your ultimate goal when looking for suppliers should be to find 3 to 5 potential suppliers, contact them, and get price quotes for your product.

-The first thing I do when starting a search is to have my results sorted by supplier, not by product (which Alibaba will do by default) otherwise the top search results will be dominated by one or two suppliers.
+The first thing I do when starting a search is to have my results sorted by supplier, not by product (which Alibaba will do by default).
+Otherwise, the top search results will be dominated by just one or two suppliers.
 See the image below.

 You want to look for suppliers who have products similar to what you're looking for.
-Keep in mind, many suppliers simply steal photos of Western brand's products.
-I like to look for signs that the photographs are authentic, such as:
+Keep in mind that many suppliers simply steal photos of Western brand's products.
+I like to look for signs that the photographs are authentic, such as

-- Signs the photo was taken in China (i.e. Chinese people or writing in the photograph)
+- Signs the photo was taken in China (i.e., Chinese people or Chinese writing in the photograph)

 - Company watermark on the photo

-- Good photos but not too good (most suppliers don't take ‘retail’ quality photographs)
+- Average quality photos (most suppliers don't take retail-quality photographs)